Boxmatian

 • Hip Dysplasia: Boxmatians are prone to hip dysplasia, a genetic disorder that causes abnormal development of the hip joint, leading to pain and mobility issues.
 Early diagnosis and management, including weight control and possibly surgery, are crucial for maintaining their quality of life.

-• Cancer: Like many large breeds, Boxmatians are at risk of developing cancer.
+• Cancer: Like many large breeds, Boxmatians are at risk of developing cancer such as Lymphoma.
 Regular vet visits and monitoring for unusual symptoms can aid in early detection and treatment.

 Boxmatians are known for their high energy levels and require at least one hour of exercise each day.
 If you cannot commit to this amount of physical activity, you may encounter weight management issues.
 Consider including your Boxmatian in your running sessions or make walks more engaging with games like fetch.

 Their coat is short and straight, so daily brushing will help manage shedding—ask your vet for recommendations on the best brush.
-Boxmatians generally prefer warmer climates, but during cold weather, provide a canine coat to keep them warm, and ensure they have fresh water and shade available during hot weather.
+Boxmatians generally prefer warmer climates.

 daily grooming- high energy level of dogs. thepetworld.org